alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

 **Runtime order**

 Callbacks also demand the developers ensure execution order is consistent.
 If a file is successfully read and the contents are returned in the callback passed to `readFile`, that callback will always run after the code that is on the line following `readFile`.
 However, say `readFile` is passed an invalid argument, like a number instead of a string for the path.
-When it invokes the callback with an invalid argument error we would still expect that code to run in the same order as the success case:
+When it invokes the callback with an invalid argument error, we would still expect that code to run in the same order as the success case:

 ```js
 function readFile(filename, callback) {